slamora/brackets-wiki/Research:-Extension-Management.md

 * How do parts of an extension run within Node?
 (Do we defer this until the Extension API research?)
 * Management of uploaded extensions (pulling an extension, for example).
 Just contact Brackets team for now?
 * How do we reconcile the module format difference between node/npm and Brackets?
+* Added a couple of new things: Brackets Updates with incompatible extensions, and the ability for old Brackets to get old extensions

 # Candidate Stories #